 The Watchers are a formidable four-man crew of talent.
 You may know their names from other projects and bands.
 An alliance of established artists hailing from the San Francisco Bay area, gathering their worldwide resume points from some significantly weighty bands.
 Tim and Cornbread both hail from Spiral Arms and White Witch Canyon; Jeremy is previously with Black Gates and Venting Machine, and Carter comes by way of Orchid.

 While that may be impressive trivia for those requiring musicians with street cred, I’m not concerned with where they came from.
 The Watchers are brand new on the road trip to heavy and their ‘Sabbath Highway’ EP is pumped full of rocket fuel for only a maiden goddamned voyage.

 Ripple Music’s signing of The Watchers and their releasing of the ‘Sabbath Highway’ EP as a mere introduction to the group is a brilliant move, in my opinion.
 It’s a tease, albeit a fantastic one and by all accounts is leaving every listener salivating for more.
 I didn’t want this record to end, it has been – and will be – spinning regularly on my turntable.

-Author’s Note – As the author, this updated review is now included here on my own site; original first published December 2016, on DoomedandStoned (where I occasionally write).
+Author’s Note – As the author, this updated review is now included here on my own site; the original first published in December 2016, on DoomedandStoned.

 June 17 • Reno, NV • Jub Jubs